Prosecutor dies of wounds after Istanbul hostage shootout

 “Our forces have worked with patience and endurance for six hours and took all necessary security measures,” he said.

-Speaking at the scene, Erdogan praised the police and said the seige had begun when two gunmen, disguised as lawyers, had entered the courthouse.
+Speaking at the scene, Erdogan praised the police and said the siege had begun when two gunmen, disguised as lawyers, had entered the courthouse.

 “We cannot underestimate the seriousness of this incident,” he said, noting that security at courthouses would be reviewed.